daojingzhai/Data-Structure-Cpp/README.md

 # Algorithm-Everyday-Cpp
-In this repository, I will use C++ to implement some famous algorithms.
+In this repository, I will employ some famous algorithms to solve problems.

 CONTENT:
 - Palindromic Subsequence-Manacher Method